-Schemes of Work
+Schemes of Learning

-Schemes of work link directly with the curriculum map, providing detailed plans that outline the learning intentions of specific units to ensure they are carefully considered to build on prior learning.
+Schemes of learning link directly with the curriculum map, providing detailed medium-term plans that outline the learning intentions of specific units to ensure they are carefully considered to build on prior learning.
 Opportunities to read and nurture student character and personal development are embedded into our curriculum.